HardlyDifficult/Tutorials/Chapter3.md

   }
 }
 ```

- - Add it to the Hammer prefab.
+ - Select the Hammer prefab:
+   - Add **SuicideIn**:
+     - Disable the component.
+   - Add **KillOnContactWith**:
+     - Configured for layer 'Enemy'.
- - Add SuicideIn, disable the component.
+     - Disable the component.
+   - Add **Hammer**:
- - Add KillOnContactWith configured for layer 'Enemy', disable the component.
+     - Add SuicideIn and KillOnContactWith to the list 'To Enable On Equipt'.
- - Under Hammer components to enable, add SuicideIn and KillOnContactWith.
+ - Select the SpikeBall prefab:
- - Select the spike ball prefab, add DeathEffectSpawn and configure it to use the explosion prefab.
+   - Add **DeathEffectSpawn** configured to use the explosion prefab.

 <hr></details><br>
+<details><summary>What did that do?</summary>

+We create a weapon holder component to ensure we don't hold more than one weapon at a time.
+When the weapon despawns (i.e. OnDestroy), we free up the character's weapon holder so it can pick up another.

+When the character picks up a hammer, the hammer becomes a child of the character GameObject.
+The hammer is then given a position and rotation which represents where to grip the hammer relative to the character's feet (because the character has a bottom pivot point).

+When the hammer is equipt, a list of components are enabled.
+We use use this to make the necessary changes to switch this from a pickup item to a limited time killing machine.

+When you modify the hammer prefab, all the objects in the world automatically got updated as well.
+If you prefer to work with GameObjects in the scene, you can modify any one hammer and then click 'Apply' to save the changes to the prefab.

+<hr></details>
 <details><summary>TODO</summary>

 TODO